UUDigitalHumanitieslab/sasta/backend/README.md

  - Django will not serve static files in production mode.
 You need to configure the webserver to directly serve files from the `STATIC_ROOT` in your settings at the `STATIC_URL` in your settings.
  - Your webserver configuration should set environment variables or pass arguments to the WSGI application so it will use the settings overrides rather than the defaults from `sasta/settings.py`.

+### Cron

+Add a CRON-job (or similar scheduling) to execute the recurring tasks: https://django-cron.readthedocs.io/en/latest/installation.html